peterdri/ece-communications-labs/_ece350/lab3/FM-transmitter-simulation.md

 ---

-You are going to build flowgraphs to transmit FM signals that are simulation-only and do not (yet) use the USRP (that will come later in this lab!).
+You are going to build flowgraphs to transmit FM signals that are simulation-only and do not (yet) use the SDR (that will come later in this lab!).

 ## Theory